 Understanding direct payments

-If you, or the person you are looking after, have been assessed as needing social services support from your local council or trust, you may be offered a direct payment instead of receiving the support arranged by the local council or trust.
-We look at what direct payments are and how they work.
+If you, or the person you are looking after, have been assessed as needing social services support, you may be offered a direct payment instead of receiving the support arranged by the local council or Trust.
+Sometimes, they may suggest the option of a combination (referred to as a 'mixed package').
+Below, we explain direct payments in more detail and how they work.

 What are direct payments?

 Direct payments for the person being looked after are more commonly ongoing payments used to employ a care worker or personal assistant to help with their day-to-day needs or for a period of respite care.
-These payments are instead of having those services provided directly by the council or trust.
+These payments are usually an alternative to having those services provided directly by the council or Trust.